 The kind of measurements you will be conducting determine what type of microphone you will need.
 You may only need one microphone to conduct all your work.
 But if you conduct a variety of measurements or measurements that require special microphones, make sure that the sound level meter is compatible with different microphones and make sure to budget for additional microphones.

-Cheap noise meters have one capex cost, while most more advanced devices are modular with optional software licences.
+Cheap noise meters have one CAPEX cost, while most more advanced devices are modular with optional software licenses.
 You might have very simple requirements, just needing to know the broadband noise level, or you might need to log noise with frequency data and high-resolution signal recording for later post-processing.
-This will significantly influence the size of your up front investment.
+This will significantly influence the size of your upfront investment.

 B&K TYPE 4231 CALIBRATOR